Service information and answers to some frequently asked questions about Skywalk Paragliders.

 What should I do when I discover a tear in the fabric of my paraglider?

 Small tears (to about 5 cm in length) that don’t affect any seams or line loops can be repaired with Skywalk adhesive fabric strips.
 Simply cut two of the adhesive strips to the required size, leaving 3 cm extra on either side of the tear.
 Then apply one piece over the tear on the top and the other piece on bottom of the fabric.

 How do I replace a damaged line?

-Replacing a defective line should only be done by an authorized repair centre or dealer or skywalk.
-Always order the replacement line from an authorized repair centre or dealer or directly from skywalk.
+Replacing a defective line should only be done by an authorised repair centre or dealer or Skywalk.
+Always order the replacement line from an authorised repair centre or dealer or directly from Skywalk.

 If you do have to replace one yourself, follow the line scheme closely.
 Before you replace the line, verify the correct length by comparing it with the corresponding line on the other side of the glider.
 After replacing a line, you must carry out a line inspection, which is best done by kiting the glider on the ground and checking the symmetry.

 What should I do when a nylon wire in the leading edge breaks?